Nonlinear Randomized Urn Models: a Stochastic Approximation Viewpoint: Applications

 Imagine an asset manager who deals with a portfolio of $d$ tradable assets.
 To optimize the yield of her portfolio, she can modify the proportions invested in each asset.
 She starts with the initial allocation vector $Y_0$.
 At stage $n$, she chooses a tradable asset according to the distribution~(\ref{ConstructX}) or~(\ref{ConstructX2}) of $X_n$, then evaluates its performance over one time step and modifies the portfolio composition accordingly (most likely virtually) and proceeds.
 Thus the normalized urn composition $\widetilde{Y}_n$ represents the allocation vector among the assets and the addition rule matrices $D_n$ model the successive reallocations depending on the past performances of the different assets.
 The evaluation of the asset performances can be carried out recursively with an estimator like with multi-arm clinical trials (see~\cite{BaiHuShe,LarPag}).
 In practice, it can be used to design the addition rule matrices $D_n$.
-For example, we may consider sequences of $d$ independent $[0,1]$-valued random variables $(T_n^i)_{n\geq1}$, $i\in\{1,\ldots,d\}$, independent of the drawing $X_n$, such that
+For example, we may consider $(T_n^i)_{n\geq1}$, $i\in\{1,\ldots,d\}$, a {\em success indicator}, namely $d$ independent sequences of i.i.d. $\{0,1\}$-valued Bernoulli trials with respective parameter $p_i$ (with convention $T^i_n=1$ if the return of the $i^{th}$ asset in the $n^{th}$ reallocation is positive and $T^i_n=0$ otherwise).